adobe/asset-compute-example-workers/projects/worker-cc-photoshop/README.md

 - Log in to <https://console.adobe.io/>
 - Switch to the correct organization in the top right corner.
 This must be the org where your AEM Cloud environment exists.
 - Switch to the Projects page
-- [Create a new project using the Firefly Template](https://experienceleague.adobe.com/docs/asset-compute/using/extend/setup-environment.html?lang=en#create-firefly-project).
+- [Create a new project using the App Builder Template](https://experienceleague.adobe.com/docs/asset-compute/using/extend/setup-environment.html?lang=en).
 Move into the workspace you would like to work in.
 - Add the necessary services for Asset Compute Development:  I/O Management API, Asset Compute, I/O Events
 - Also add the following service necessary for creating this worker:
   - Add _Photoshop API - Creative Cloud Automation Services_: